aom1941/vscode-docs/docs/remote/vscode-server.md

 ### Extension commands

 As with the CLI, the VS Code Remote Tunnels extension has additional commands you can explore by opening the Command Palette (`F1`) in VS Code and typing **Remote Tunnels**.
-You may learn more in the [Remote Tunnels documentation](/docs/remote/tunnels.md).
+You may learn more in the [Remote Tunnels documentation][def].

 ## Telemetry